blakeblackshear/frigate/docs/docs/guides/reverse_proxy.md

 This guide outlines the basic configuration steps needed to set up a reverse proxy in front of your Frigate instance.

-A reverse proxy is typically needed if you want to set up Frigate on a custom URL, on a subdomain or on a host serving multiple sites.
+A reverse proxy is typically needed if you want to set up Frigate on a custom URL, on a subdomain, or on a host serving multiple sites.
 It could also be used to set up your own authentication provider or for more advanced HTTP routing.

 Before setting up a reverse proxy, check if any of the built-in functionality in Frigate suits your needs:
 |Topic|Docs|